onfido/onfido-sdk-ui/README.md

   The custom options are:
   - `requestedVariant` (string)

     A preferred variant can be requested for this step, by passing the option `requestedVariant: 'standard' | 'video'`.
 If empty, it will default to `standard` and a photo will be captured.
 If the `requestedVariant` is `video`, we will try to fulfil this request depending on camera availability and device/browser support.
 In case a video cannot be taken the face step will fallback to the `standard` option.
-At the end of the flow, the `onComplete` callback will return the `variant` used to capture face and this can be used to initiate the facial_similarity check.
+At the end of the flow, the `onComplete` callback will return the `variant` used to capture face and this can be used to initiate a `facial_similarity_photo` check or a `facial_similarity_video` check.

   - `uploadFallback` (boolean - default: `true`)